 It has now been [3 months/6 months/12 months] since restrictions were [imposed/upheld] on your contact with our office.
-As advised in our letter dated [date], we are now reviewing our decision to ascertain whether the restrictions should be maintained, amended, or withdrawn.
+As advised in our letter dated [date], Council is now reviewing the decision to ascertain whether the restrictions should be maintained, amended, or withdrawn.

-We consider it important to give you an opportunity to participate in the review process, so we are therefore inviting you to [apply the relevant option(s)]:
+It is important to give you an opportunity to participate in the review process, so we are therefore inviting you to [apply the relevant option(s)]:

-- make submissions in writing through Australia Post [include contact person's name and address] - schedule a face-to-face interview with [include name of staff member and provide instructions on how they should go about scheduling the appointment - e.g. calling though the reception line on xxx-xxx-xxxx] - schedule a telephone interview with [include name of staff member and provide instructions on how they should go about scheduling the appointment - e.g. calling though the reception line on xxx-xxx-xxxx]
+- make submissions in writing through Australia Post [include contact person's name and address] - schedule a face-to-face interview with [include name of staff member and provide instructions on how they should go about scheduling the appointment e.g., calling though the reception line on xxx-xxx-xxxx] - schedule a telephone interview with [include name of staff member and provide instructions on how they should go about scheduling the appointment e.g., calling though the reception line on xxx-xxx-xxxx]

-In your letter, you should include information that would be relevant to our review.
-This includes information about [.....]/During the interview which will not last more than 30 minutes, we will discuss whether:
+In your correspondence, you should include information that would be relevant to the review.
+This includes information about [.....]/The interview should take about 30 and we will discuss whether:

-- you have complied with the current contact restrictions - the current contact restrictions should be removed - the current contact restrictions should be amended to better suit your personal circumstances - the current contact restrictions should be maintained - any other information that is relevant to our decision.
+- you have complied with the current contact restrictions. - the current contact restrictions should be removed - the current contact restrictions should be amended to better suit your personal circumstances - the current contact restrictions should be maintained - any other information that is relevant to our decision.

-We must receive your letter by [time and date]/you should confirm your interview with [name of case officer] by [time and date].
-If we do not receive it/hear from you by this date, we will assume that you do not wish to participate in this review and will undertake the review based on the information that we have available to us.
+Council must receive your letter by [time and date]/you should confirm your interview with [name of case officer] by [time and date].
+If Council does not receive it/hear from you by this date, we will assume that you do not wish to participate in this review and will undertake the review based on the information that we have available to us.